-Stellar Temperature Determination for the Temperature of its Photosphere, the part of the star emitting the Electromagnetic Radiation (EMR) (Surface Temperature), is done by treating the spectrum as a black body spectrum and using Wien's Displacement Law.
+Stellar temperature determination for the temperature of its photosphere, the part of the star emitting the electromagnetic radiation (surface temperature), is done (in principle) by treating the spectrum as a black-body spectrum and using Wien's displacement law:

-Current methods to determine the temperature of the interior depend upon theory, specifically models of Stellar Structure and its associated processes.
+Methods to determine temperatures within the interior depend upon theory, specifically, on models of stellar structure and the associated processes.